-Dangerous Critters Lurking Beneath Your Leaves
+Dangerous Critters Lurking Beneath the Leaves

-1. Flea Beetle
+1. Flea Beetles

 Flea beetles are little, black, droplet-sized insects that enjoy munching on the leaves of their favorite snack, eggplant, and other greens like spinach and lettuce.
 They can be found all over North America, and cling to most vegetable crops.
 Larvae eat plant roots, while adults chow down leaves and stems, mostly harming young plants.
 In hot, dry weather, the numbers of this insect soar.
 Using insecticidal soaps, floating row covers and diatomaceous earth are examples of non-chemical control methods.

 Aphids are extremely harmful pests.
 They gather in great numbers in the spring and summer to ruin your garden.
 They stick to leaves as they journey into vegetable gardens, suck on plant sap with their needle-like mouth, and produce honeydew, a sweet substance.
 This honeydew causes underdeveloped plant growth, withering, malnutrition, and death by dispersing dangerous plant-borne illnesses such as sooty mold.